Implementation history of the Affordable Care Act: 2017

 In May the United States House of Representatives voted to repeal the ACA using the American Health Care Act of 2017.

 On December 20, 2017, the individual mandate was repealed starting in 2019 via the Tax Cuts and Jobs Act of 2017.
 The CBO estimated that the repeal would cause 13 million people to lose their health insurance by 2027.

 2019

 By 2019, 35 states and the District of Columbia had either expanded coverage via traditional Medicare or via an alternative program.

 Murray—Alexander Individual Market Stabilization Bill

 Senator Lamar Alexander and Senator Patty Murray reached a compromise to amend the Affordable Care Act to fund cost cost-sharing reductions.
 President Trump had stopped paying the cost sharing subsidies and the Congressional Budget Office estimated his action would cost $200 billion, cause insurance sold on the exchange to cost 20% more and cause one million people to lose insurance.
 The proposed legislation will also provide more flexibility for state waivers, allow a new "Copper Plan" or catastrophic coverage for all, allow interstate insurance compacts, and redirect consumer fees to states for outreach.

+2025

+The One Big Beautiful Bill Act (OBBBA) had a massive overhaul on major elements of the Affordable Care Act, primarily through accessing healthcare benefits.
+This overhaul resulted in hundreds of billions of health cuts especially for low-income and marginalized communities.
+Due to these cuts, 5-year long pilot programs like Section 1115 demonstration waivers are now at risk of losing funding due to the OBBBA's overhauls and cuts.
+While the Food is Medicine (FIM) initiative is operating on a Section 1115 demonstration waiver, there is more legislative action to continue its role past the 5 year temporary period.
+FIM organizations, such Project Open Hand in San Francisco, run in conjunction with state and federal governments through Medicaid and Medicare to ensure healthy nutrition and the alleviation of chronic illness.
+There has been significant action in 2022 in support of the FIM campaign, as, "...the Centers for Medicare and Medicaid Services (CMS) released a framework...to promote nutrition...".
+With the Trump-Vance administration focusing on health initiatives cut though OBBBA, and the larger Make America Healthy Again campaign, there could be a gradual change in attitudes towards ACA which supports FIM's food-based interventions such as nutritional culinary education and medically tailored meals.
+Through the ACA supported FIM, other models have opened that focus on an intersection of physical health through food nutritional programs as mental health and hygiene through Recipe4Health's experiment Behavioral Pharmacy aspect.
+Food environments have a large effect on human nutrition and health, and without state and federal aid, large organizations and their residents are at risk of losing human connection and nutritionally dense food for the medically compromised.
+The loss of these nutritional benefits due to budget cuts in the ACA have associations with worsening chronic illness and human health, with healthy diets being a "...very powerful tool in the prevention of pathological conditions that can compromise quality of life...".